-Page 32 of the Final Terms dated 23rd April, 2019, Environmental Performance states that Nationwide Building Society does not currently capture relevant data.
+Page 41 of the Final Terms, Environmental Performance states that Nationwide Building Society does not currently capture relevant data.

 This environmental impact criterion only applies to mortgages and car loan securitisations.
 The EBA Guidelines though make it clear that an originator is only required to disclose information that is in its possession and captured in its internal data base or IT systems.